Integer superharmonic matrices on the $F$-lattice: Zero-one boundary strings

 We again label the zero-one stacked horizontal boundary string by the non-reversed binary word.
 Unfortunately, in this case the stacked boundary strings may leave gaps which are too large.
 This occurs for exactly one particular interface $qq$, which we have displayed in Figure \ref{fig:zero_one_gap}.
 To fix this, we fill the gap by requiring that whenever $T_{1/1}$ follows a $T_{1/1}$, the subsequent tile is replaced by an enlarged version:

 but there are no other changes, \ie, we impose $c(T_{1/1}^d) = c(T_{1/1})$.
 See Figure \ref{fig:zero_one_gap_fixed}.

-To define vertical strings, we simply rotate each of the above conditions by 90 degrees but exclude the doubled tiles.
+To define vertical strings, we roughly rotate horizontal tiles by 90 degrees but exclude the doubled tiles.
 To be specific, a {\it zero-one vertical} boundary string is also a collection of tiles $T_i \in \{T_{0/1}, T_{1/1}\}$ but with rotated offsets:

 and in the reversed case

 A {\it zero-one stacked vertical} boundary string is a union of a vertical zero-one boundary string $\{T_i^+\}$ and its reversal $\{T_i^-\}$ where

 In the vertical case, we do not use doubled tiles and we further impose that every (resp. reversed) vertical zero-one boundary string begins with $T_{0/1}$ (resp. $T_{1/1}$).
 See an example of a stacked vertical zero-one boundary string in Figure \ref{fig:zero_one_stacked_vertical}.
 We again label the zero-one vertical boundary string by a binary word and the stacked string by the non-reversed word.